mdabrowski1990/uds/docs/source/pages/knowledge_base/performance.rst

     Diagnostic on CAN timings (N_As, N_Ar, N_Bs, N_Br, N_Cs, N_Cr).

+    Sender - CAN entity that transmits a diagnostic message.

+    Receiver - CAN entity that receives a diagnostic message.

 N_As
 ````
-N_As is a time parameter related to :ref:`CAN Packet <knowledge-base-uds-can-packet>` transmission on a sender side.
+N_As is a time parameter related to transmission of any :ref:`CAN Packet <knowledge-base-uds-can-packet>` by a sender.
-It is measured from the beginning of the :ref:`CAN Frame <knowledge-base-can-frame>` (that carries CAN Packet)
+It is measured from the beginning of the :ref:`CAN Frame <knowledge-base-can-frame>` (that carries such CAN Packet)
-transmission till the reception of a confirmation that the CAN Frame was received by a receiving side.
+transmission till the reception of a confirmation that this CAN Frame was received by a receiver.

 Timeout value:
   1000 ms